A computer purchase is a financial transaction.

 When a computer is purchased, which account will be debited?

 Computer Purchases result in creating a non-current asset to the business.
-The description of GL can be Computer or Laptop.
-So, we will debit the Computer GL for recording the purchases.
+The description of GL can be a Computer or a Laptop.
+So, we will debit the Computer GL to record the purchases.

 Also Read: Contingent Assets

 Depreciation is a non-cash expense.
 We will record it by debiting the Depreciation account and crediting the computer account.
-However, there is a different approach of recording the depreciation to the accumulated depreciation.
+However, there is a different approach to recording depreciation than accumulated depreciation.
 Let’s learn those entries with an example.

-ABC Ltd purchases a computer worth $10,000, and the useful life is ten years per general industry practice.
-So, Annual depreciation will be $1,000.
+ABC Ltd purchases a computer worth $10,000.
+According to general industry practice, the computer’s useful life is ten years.
+So, the Annual depreciation will be $1,000.

 Entry to record the Purchases